 When facing choices about items you know you don’t need but feel attached to, try a creative approach to memory keeping.
 You can winnow collections by keeping only a few favorites and taking photos of the rest to make into a photo book, poster or collage.

 As the number of items on the “don’t keep” pile grows, you’ll need to figure out what to do with it all.
 Letting family members browse through the pile may help reduce its size.
 Also consider recruiting friends and family as assistants if you decide to host a garage sale.
 Ask the local museum if they’d like your grandmother’s collection of postcards.
 Donate to second-hand stores or charities.
 Or consider hiring a move manager to help you with the entire process, from sorting and planning to packing and moving.

 Start Your Next Chapter in Life at Westminster Village

 If these tips on downsizing for seniors have inspired you to begin looking for your perfect retirement home, check out Westminster Village.
-Our independent living community features a maintenance-free lifestyle with a range of home sizes to suit your needs and preferences.
+Our independent living community in West Lafayette, IN. features a maintenance-free lifestyle with a range of home sizes to suit your needs and preferences.
 Here, you’ll find amenities and services that promote an active, full life, plus the security of knowing you have a plan for the future, should your care needs change.
 Contact us to learn more or to schedule a tour.